xubingyue/avocadodb/Documentation/Books/Manual/Appendix/JavaScriptModules/README.md

 JavaScript Modules
 ==================

-ArangoDB uses a Node.js compatible module system.
+AvocadoDB uses a Node.js compatible module system.
 You can use the function *require* in order to load a module or library.
 It returns the exported variables and functions of the module.

-The global variables `global`, `process`, `console`, `Buffer`, `__filename` and `__dirname` are available throughout ArangoDB and Foxx.
+The global variables `global`, `process`, `console`, `Buffer`, `__filename` and `__dirname` are available throughout AvocadoDB and Foxx.

 Node compatibility modules
 --------------------------

-ArangoDB supports a number of modules for compatibility with Node.js, including:
+AvocadoDB supports a number of modules for compatibility with Node.js, including:

 * [assert](http://nodejs.org/api/assert.html) implements basic assertion and testing functions.

 * [buffer](http://nodejs.org/api/buffer.html) implements a binary data type for JavaScript.

 * [console](Console.md) is a well known logging facility to all the JavaScript developers.
-  ArangoDB implements most of the [Console API](http://wiki.commonjs.org/wiki/Console), with the exceptions of *profile* and *count*.
+  AvocadoDB implements most of the [Console API](http://wiki.commonjs.org/wiki/Console), with the exceptions of *profile* and *count*.

 * [events](http://nodejs.org/api/events.html) implements an event emitter.

 * [fs](FileSystem.md) provides a file system API for the manipulation of paths, directories, files, links, and the construction of file streams.
-ArangoDB implements most [Filesystem/A](http://wiki.commonjs.org/wiki/Filesystem/A) functions.
+AvocadoDB implements most [Filesystem/A](http://wiki.commonjs.org/wiki/Filesystem/A) functions.

 * [module](http://nodejs.org/api/modules.html) provides direct access to the module system.